automatictester/exp/java/concurrency/readme.md

 }
 ```

+### Initialization safety

-- Initialization safety guarantees that for properly constructed objects (reference to the object is not published
+Initialization safety guarantees that properly constructed immutable objects (*) are always thread-safe and
-  before the constructor has completed, e.g. through starting a thread from within a constructor, assigning it
-  to a static field, registering it as a listener with any other object etc), another threads will see the correct values
-  of final fields that were set by the constructor without synchronization.
-Same applies to any variables
+another threads will see the correct values of final fields that were set by the constructor without synchronization.
-  that can be reached only through a final field, e.g. items in a final ArrayList, as long as they don't change
+Same applies to any variables that can be reached only through a final field, e.g. items in a final ArrayList,
-  after construction:
+as long as they don't change after construction:

 ```java
 @ThreadSafe